robertangeles/repo-ai-prompts/chatgpt-human-essay-aaron-allen.md

 - Contradict yourself once.
 - Leave slight roughness so it reads lived, not generated.

+### Output Instruction
+- You will only generate and display the output once you have verified that the essay followed ALL instructions efficiently.
+- Notify me that you have checked and verified that all instructions have been followed

 ---

 ## Module 4: SEO Packaging